yeukfei02/generative-ai/README.md

 # generative-ai

-This project intends to use aws cdk with aws bedrock to make API with generative ai, there are two API for text-to-text and text-to-image
+This project intends to use aws cdk with aws bedrock to make API with generative ai, there are two API for `text-to-text` and `text-to-image`

-The model uses amazon titan and stable diffusion
+The model uses `amazon titan text express v1` and `stable diffusion XL 1.0`

 Web ui uses streamlit